turris-cz/sentinel-minipot/doc/generated_sentinel_messages.md

 Generated at:
 - HTTP message containing `Authorization` header with invalid `Basic` authentication scheme data was received.
 - HTTP message containing `Authorization` header with other authentication scheme than `Basic` was received.
+- Any of `url`, `user_agent`, `username`, `password` contains invalid UTF-8 character or NULL byte *NOTE* method CAN contain only valid UTF-8 characters otherwise it is protocol error.
 ## SMTP

 ### Connect